 - Vinegar as the acid.
 Some teachers use other acids, but since I don’t teach chemistry, I find vinegar the easiest and it doesn’t have to be specially disposed of.

-- pH meter: You can use pH paper in a pinch, but a meter will help the kids with more exact pH measurements.
+- pH testing: You can use pH paper , but a meter will help the kids with more exact pH measurements.
 The other problem with pH paper is that vinegar drops the pH so rapidly that many of the cups will have a similar pH and students need to see the slight different that a pH meter will show.
-The probe that I use is $15-20 on Amazon.
-Pocket Size pH Meter Digital Water Quality Tester
+Probes are better, but many cheap ones break over time.

 - Two graduated cylinders per group.
 Use one for water and one for vinegar to avoid cross-contamination.